 - Develop and follow the unit’s specific procedure and identify all the possible scenarios for activation of the emergency depressuring system.
 Well-trained operators and clear, well-written procedures are necessary to maintain safe operations.

 - The depressuring shutdown interlock should be checked during startup to ensure it functions and never be bypassed during normal operation.

 - Upon activation of the depressuring system, the DCS Operator should monitor the operating conditions of recycle gas compressor and immediately stop the compressor if a surge in the compressor is observed.

-Different designers have dis-similar logics upon activation of the EDS.
+Different designers have dissimilar logic upon activation of the EDS.
 In UOP hydrocracking units, feed pump, furnace (pilots remain lit), wash water, and amine, all trip.
 The Axens have almost the same philosophy as UOP, except partial tripping of the furnace.
-On contrary, Chevron has totally different logics upon emergency depressuring activation; feed pump remains in service to quench the reactor, wash water, and amine pumps also continue their operation while heater partially trips.
+On contrary, Chevron has totally different logic upon emergency depressuring activation; the feed pump remains in service to quench the reactor, wash water, and amine pumps also continue their operation while the heater partially trips.